 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
-The combining and individual nonmajor fund financial statements, as required by the Governmental Accounting Standards Board; organization schedule, schedule of average daily attendance, schedule of instructional time, schedule of charter schools, schedule of financial trends and analysis and the reconciliation of the annual Financial and Budget report (SACS) to the audited financial statements, as required by the 2022-23 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The combining and individual nonmajor fund financial statements, as required by the Governmental Accounting Standards Board; schedule of average daily attendance, schedule of instructional time, schedule of charter schools, and the reconciliation of the Annual Financial and Budget report to the audited financial statements, as required by the 2023-24 Guide for Annual Audits of K-12 Local Education Agencies and State Compliance Reporting; and the schedule of expenditures of federal awards, as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The combining and individual nonmajor fund financial statements, schedule of average daily attendance, schedule of instructional time, and the reconciliation of the Annual Financial and Budget Report (SACS) to the audited financial statements are the responsibility of management and were derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the combining and individual nonmajor fund financial statements, schedule of average daily attendance, schedule of instructional time and the reconciliation of the Annual Financial and Budget report (SACS) to the audited financial statements are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+This information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with GAAS.
+In our opinion, the combining and individual fund financial statements and schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.